-In his fascinating book The flight from ambiguity [1985], Donald N. Levine points out that an aversion to ambiguity in communication, and hence to the kind of discretionary interpretation that I've just described, is a modern Western phenomenon, "unique" in world history [p.
-21], whereas "most if not all of the literate civilizations have considered the cultivation of ambiguous locution to be a wonderful art" [p.
-21-22].
-For instance, in Somali, political arguments and diplomatic messages take the form of alliterative poems, mastery of which is a key to prestige or power.
+Levine's main point is that an aversion to ambiguity in communication, and hence to the kind of discretionary interpretation that I've just described, is a modern Western phenomenon, "unique" in world history (p.
+21).
+"Most if not all of the literate civilizations have considered the cultivation of ambiguous locution to be a wonderful art", Levine says (p.
+21-22), and goes on to give many examples.
+For instance:

+'The Somali language is sinuous' [says David Laitin]. ...
+Political arguments and diplomatic messages take the form of alliterative poems, mastery of which is a key to prestige or power.
 These poems typically begin with long, vague, circumlocutory preludes, introducing the theme at hand, which is then couched in allegory. ...
 'A poetic message can be deliberately misinterpreted by the receiver, without his appearing to be stupid.
-[The receiver may] go into further allegory, circling round the issue in other ways, to prevent direct confrontation.' [p.
-23-24, quoting Laitin 1977, p.
-39].
+[The receiver may] go into further allegory, circling round the issue in other ways, to prevent direct confrontation.'
+[Laitin 1977, p.
+39] (Levine 1985, p.
+23-24)

-This approach to communication reaches its zenith in Amharic, of which one is considered a master ... only when one's speech is leavened with ambiguous nuances as a matter of course. [p.
-25]
+This approach to communication reaches its zenith in Amharic.
+Levine again:

+One is considered a master of spoken Amharic only when one's speech is leavened with ambiguous nuances as a matter of course.
+Even among the other people of